envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 #### Chapter 7 - Frontend structure

 P: What is typescript?
-It is an open source programming language developed by Microsoft, which has object-oriented programming tools, very favorable if you have large projects.
+R: It is an open source programming language developed by Microsoft, which has object-oriented programming tools, very favorable if you have large projects.

 P: What is a superset?
 R: It is a programming language written on top of another language.